EuroMillions winner returns to work to 'finish jobs' before Christmas

 "I am going back but not until next week at least.
 Everything is just really overwhelming at the moment," he said.

-The Sun has also recently published photos of Mr Thomson hauling boxes, driving his old van and helping his business partner Neil Peet instead of relaxing and splashing his cash.
+The Sun has also recently published photos of Thomson hauling boxes, driving his old van and helping his business partner Neil Peet instead of relaxing and splashing his cash.

-When Mr Thomson first claimed his prize, he vowed not to let his win get in the way of his work commitments.
+When Thomson first claimed his prize, he vowed not to let his win get in the way of his work commitments.

 "I've still got jobs to do before Christmas … I will hold my word to it that they will get finished.
 I'm not hanging up my tool belt, definitely not," he said at the time.